Request a private ruling

 Gather supporting documents

-You need to provide copies of any relevant documents to support your request and, if relevant, a diagrammatic representation of the relevant transaction or corporate structure.
+Prepare copies of any documents that support your request.
+If relevant, include a diagram of the transaction or corporate structure.

 -